stephenkeep/node-red-contrib-milight/README.md

  - 'mode' - Cycles through the effect modes (color bulb types only)
  - 'speed_up' - Increase the speed of effect mode (color bulb types, only)
  - 'speed_down' - Decrease the speed of effect mode (color bulb types, only)
- - (a number not a string range 0 - 255) - Sets the hue of the bulb (color bulb types, only)
- - (a number not a string range 0 - 100) - Sets the brightness of the bulb (color bulb types, only)
- - (a number not a string range 0 - 100) - Sets the saturation of the bulb (full color bulb type, only)
  - 'bright_up' - Increase the brightness of the bulb (white bulb, only)
  - 'bright_down' - Decrease the brightness of the bulb (white bulb, only)
  - 'cooler' - Make the bulb cooler (white bulb, only)
  - 'warmer' - Make the bulb warmer (white bulb, only)
  - 'bright_max' - Make the bulb brightness maximum (white bulb, only)

-Important: for setting the brightness, color, or saturation of the color bulb, `msg.command` or `msg.topic` needs to be set as follows:
+ - *Number* - If a number is provided the brightness, color, or saturation value of the color bulb can be controlled by assigning a command verb to `msg.command` or `msg.topic` as follows

- - 'brightness' - Set brightness
+     - 'brightness' - Set brightness, `msg.payload` must contain a number in 0 - 100
- - 'color' - Set color
+     - 'color' - Set color, `msg.payload` must contain a number in 0 - 255
- - 'saturation' - Set color saturation (full color bulb type, only)
+     - 'saturation' - Set color saturation (full color bulb type, only), `msg.payload` must contain a number in 0 - 100
+ - *Color String* - If a color string, e.g. "blue" or "rgb(255, 128, 128)" is provided and the command verb "rgb" is assigned to `msg.command` or `msg.topic` the RGB color can be set.
+Note, however, for "color" and "bridge" type bulbs the Milight hue will be set, only.
+For "full color" bulbs the saturation and brightness will be also set.